Pete Smith is in his fifth season as head coach of the women’s tennis program at Ursinus.

 His athletic talents were not limited to the tennis court, as Smith also excelled as a member of the basketball team.
 Smith scored 1,443 points in his Ursinus hoops career, good for seventh all time at the school.

 Aside from coaching, Smith also serves his alma mater as a member of the Hall of Fame committee.
 He was inducted into the Ursinus Athletic Hall of Fame in 2001.

-Smith lives in King of Prussia with his wife Kimberly, who is a 1986 graduate of Ursinus, and his daughter Olivia.
+Smith lives in King of Prussia with his wife Kimberly, a 1986 graduate of Ursinus and an assistant coach with the women's basketball team, and his daughter Olivia.